Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Chase Sapphire Reserve® – 3x points at restaurants.
 Points transfer to Southwest.

-- Capital One® Savor® Cash Rewards Credit Card – no annual fee in year one.
+- Capital One® Savor® Cash Rewards Credit Card – $95 annual fee (waived the first year).
 4% cash back at restaurants.

 All 3 of these are great credit cards so you really can’t go wrong.
 Everyone on our team here has either the Chase Sapphire Preferred or Chase Sapphire Reserve.
 And I must say, that Savor card is really tempting me.
 Also, none of these cards have foreign transaction fees so they’re great to use when flying Southwest to places like Mexico and the Dominican Republic.